 eCR Now FHIR App

-- By configuration, the app can do full electronic case reporting in addition to COVID-19.
+- By configuration, the App can do full electronic case reporting.

 - It produces fully validated, outgoing HL7 CDA eICRs v1.1.

 - It includes transport out to the AIMS shared services platform:

 - Included support for Direct

 - An interface for XDR and other transport

 - It receives and sorts the returned Reportability Responses to identify those that should be notified to the provider of record and attached to the patient’s chart from those that support EHR system administration needs.

 - It consumes up-to-date trigger codes and reporting parameters from the Electronic Reporting and Distribution (eRSD) system, minimizing health system and EHR trigger code management.

 - It provides local storage of eICRs that have been sent.